Mesothelioma Overview

 - A fluid biopsy removes fluid from between the pleural or peritoneal tissue layers.
 This is not the most definitive way to diagnose cancer.

-- More accurate is a needle biopsy.
-Doctors insert a long needle to remove a small sample of tissue from the area in question.
+- A needle biopsy is more accurate.
+Doctors insert a long needle into the area to remove a small sample of tissue.

 - If the needle sample is inconclusive or the abnormal tissue is too difficult to reach, doctors may need to perform a surgical biopsy to remove tissue and cells.